ivov/eslint-plugin-n8n-nodes-base/docs/rules/cred-class-field-properties-assertion.md

 # cred-class-field-properties-assertion

-In a credential class, the field `properties` must be typed 'INodeProperties' and individual properties must have no assertions.
+In a credential class, the field `properties` must be typed `INodeProperties` and individual properties must have no assertions.

 📋 This rule is part of the `plugin:n8n-nodes-base/credentials` config.